 As part of a group of companies who not only survived the great recession from 2008 to 2010 by the skin of our teeth, but have thrived ever since and built further successful companies on the back of the ones we kept going, here are our top tips for surviving a recession or dip in the market.
 When we wrote this article a few months ago we did so in the hope that the tips never have to be used by anybody and that markets don’t go through the same sort of turmoil as they did last time, but in March 2020 the next 6 months are looking terrifying.
+We should also add that the advice applies to normal situations of non-payment – bit difficult going after bad debt if everyone in the same position!

 This is the first of a series of articles on how to survive.